Great Khan: Among Turkic peoples

 The title became associated with the Ashina ruling clan of the Göktürks and their dynastic successors among such peoples as the Khazars (cf. the compound military title Khagan Bek).
 Minor rulers were rather relegated to the lower title of khan.

 Both Khagan as such and the Turkish form Hakan, with the specification in Arabic al-Barrayn wa al-Bahrayn (meaning literally "of both lands and both seas"), or rather fully in Ottoman Turkish Hakan ül-Berreyn vel-Bahreyn, were among the titles in the official full style of the Great Sultan (and later Caliph) of the Ottoman Empire, reflecting the historical legitimation of the dynasty's rule as political successor to various conquered (often Islamised) states.
 (The title began: Sultan Hân N.N., Padishah, Hünkar, Sovereign of the House of Osman, Sultan of Sultans, Khan of Khans, Commander of the Faithful and Successor of the Prophet of the Lord of the Universe; next followed a series of specifically "regional" titles, starting with Protector of the Holy Cities of Mecca, Medina and Jerusalem.)

 "Khagan" is the second title of Safavid and Qajar shahs (kings) of Iran.
-For example, Agha Muhammad Khan Qajar, Fath Ali Shah and other Qajar shahs used this title.
-The nickname of Shah Ismail and other Safavid shahs is Kagan-i Suleyman shan (Khagan with the glory of Solomon).
+For example, Agha Mohammad Khan Qajar and Fath-Ali Shah Qajar, as well as the other Qajar shahs, used this title.
+The nickname of the Safavid shahs, such as Shah Ismail I, was Kagan-e Suleyman shan (Khagan with the glory of Solomon).